apollographql/apollo-client-devtools/README.md

 Now you can insert the `<Panel />` component into your app.
 This will overlay the contents of the Apollo dev tools tab onto your app, allowing you to work on code in the extension at the same speed with which you'd work on code for your app.

 We've been developing internally against [Githunt-React](https://github.com/apollostack/GitHunt-React).
-If you run the `devtools` branch on Githunt-React, you can develop against the same configuration we've been using.
+If you checkout and run the `devtools` branch on Githunt-React, you can develop against the same configuration we've been using.

 *Note: While great for expedited development of layout and CSS, this method doesn't allow you to simulate the environment of a chrome extension perfectly.
-Thus, we recommend you use a combination of both these processes while working on the extension, and make sure to test any major changes in the final environment.*
+Thus, we recommend you use a combination of both this process and the one described in the previous section while working on the extension.
+Make sure to test any major changes in the final environment.*

 ### Debugging

 If there is an error in the devtools panel, you can inspect it just like you would inspect a normal webpage.
 Detach the inspector console from the window (if it's not already detached) by clicking the button with three vertical dots in the upper right corner of the console and selecting the detach option.
 With the detached console in focus, press `opt-cmd-I` again to open an inspector for the detached console (inspector inception).
 In this new inspector, you will be able to inspect elements in the first inspector, including the Apollo dev tools panel.

-If you're seeing an error that's being caused by the devtools, please open an Issue on this repo with a detailed explanation of the problem and steps we can take to replicate the error.
+If you're seeing an error that's being caused by the devtools, please open an Issue on this repository with a detailed explanation of the problem and steps that we can take to replicate the error.